January 24, 1961

 Such coverage angered Charlie Halleck—“I’m no clown,” he complained—but Everett Dirksen loved the publicity.
-He embraced the label of “Ev and Charlie,” and encouraged reporters to compare them to other “great American duos” like “corned beef and cabbage” and “ham and eggs.”
-With his unruly hair and heavy-lidded eyes, Dirksen seemed better suited to radio than television, but his encyclopedic knowledge and a charismatic stage presence made him a favorite with television news programs.
+He embraced the label of “Ev and Charlie” and encouraged reporters to compare them to other “great American duos” like “corned beef and cabbage” and “ham and eggs.”
+Dirksen carefully cultivated a public image, complete with unruly hair, that made him seem better suited to radio than television, but his encyclopedic knowledge and a charismatic stage presence made him a favorite with television news programs.

 The “Ev and Charlie Show” was a hit.
 “Every Thursday morning,” reported the New York Times, “two of this town’s most agile political performers have been taking a turn on-stage and on-camera for the Republican Party.”
 Networks included excerpts of the show on the evening news, and the team received widespread coverage in daily newspapers as they discussed issues that ranged from civil rights to Cuban affairs, unemployment to Vietnam.
 Before long, Dirksen and Halleck were well-known national figures.